Abnormal Development Or Growth Of Cells Tissues Or Organs

 • Cell migration: Cells migrate to specific locations within the developing organism, contributing to the formation of complex structures.

-• Apoptosis: Also known as programmed cell death, apoptosis plays a crucial role in eliminating unwanted or damaged cells, shaping tissues and organs during development.
+• Apoptosis: Also known as programmed cell death, apoptosis is key here in eliminating unwanted or damaged cells, shaping tissues and organs during development And it works..

 These processes are tightly regulated by signaling pathways, transcription factors, and epigenetic modifications, ensuring that development proceeds accurately and efficiently.
 Disruptions to any of these regulatory mechanisms can lead to abnormal development and growth.